Far3/blog/source/_posts/Roofstock-Case-Study.md

  - Needed to completed an inquiry letter with recent credit pulls
  - Needed to show proof earnest money came out of my account with the before and after balance.

+ 9/13/17
+ - Received the insurance verification files in my inbox.
+Saved them to my cloud storage.